 • 2025, (Upcoming) Vänersborgs Konsthall, A Thousand Forms of Resistance, Solo Exhibition (as part of GIBCA Extended 2025), Vänersborg

-• 2025, (Upcoming) SKF/Konstnärshuset, Konsten att vara/The Art of Being, Group exhibition, Stockholm
+• 2025, (Current) SKF/Konstnärshuset, Konsten att vara/The Art of Being, Group exhibition, Stockholm